dshaded/d7print/README.md

 This is repo mostly serves as a documentation of what I have done to run my own control software on Wanhao d7+ printer.
 It expects some experience with linux (preferably arch) and AVR development (or at least some knowledge of grbl).

+## Print file format and supported commands
+Described in Format.md

 ## Expected hardware modifications
 * External USB Wi-Fi adapter (DEXP WFA-151 in my case)
 * Hardwired GPIO from Nanopi to Controller board (usb-b connector is not used):